TULiberalArts/Information-Technology/pages/resources.md

 ## Technology Purchases

 Liberal Arts Information Technology offers comprehensive support for technology purchases, from pre-award/pre-purchase through order placement, fulfillment, deployment, and end-of-life disposal.
 Liberal Arts faculty and staff who wish to purchase technology for their department, lab, or project should submit a [TUhelp request](http://tuhelp.temple.edu) to discuss options and submit purchase requests.

 ---

+<a href="#top" class="right"><i class="material-icons">arrow_upward</i>top</a>

+<a name="recycling" id="recycling"></a>

+## Recycling

+The Computer Recycling Center (CRC) manages all surplus electronic equipment and related materials in a secure and environmentally conscious way.
+The CRC employs the 3 R's hierarchy when handling material: Reduce, Reuse, Recycle.

+These items include, but are not limited to, computers, laptops, monitors, printers, scanners, TV's, projectors, keyboards, mice, phones, DVD's, CD's, disks, cords, cables, toner, and ink cartridges.

+The CRC accepts functioning and non-functioning equipment as well as items that plug in or are related to equipment that plugs in.

+Liberal Arts faculty and staff who wish to surplus technology from their department, lab, or project should [submit a TUhelp request](http://tuhelp.temple.edu) which CLA IT will handle by arranging pickup, documentation, and processing.
+There is no need to contact the university-level CRC directly.

+---